The Story of Fatima

 The Story of Fatima begins to unfold with the first apparition of the Angel of Peace in the Spring or 1916 and concludes with the last vision granted to Sister Lucia on June 13,1929.

 During World War I Pope Benedict XV made repeated but forlorn pleas for peace, and finally in May 1917, made a direct appeal to Mary to intercede for peace in the world.
 The response was Mary’s first appearance at Fatima just over a week later.
-At this time Fatima was just a small village about seventy miles north of Lisbon; the three children to whom she appeared were Lucia dos Santos, age 10, and her cousins Francisco and Jacinta Marto, brother and sister, age eight and seven respectively.
+At this time Fatima was just a small village about seventy miles north of Lisbon.
+The three children to whom she appeared were Lucia dos Santos, age 10, and her cousins Francisco and Jacinta Marto, brother and sister, ages eight and seven respectively.

 The Angel of Portugal

-Later on in the summer, the Angel again appeared to the children and encouraged them to pray and make sacrifices as a way of drawing down peace on the country.
+Later on in the summer, the Angel again appeared to the children and encouraged them to pray and make sacrifices as a way of drawing down peace on their country.

 In the autumn the children again saw the Angel as they were out looking after the sheep.
 He appeared before them holding a chalice in his hands above which was suspended a host from which drops of blood were falling into the chalice.
 The Angel left the chalice suspended in the air and prostrated himself before it in prayer.

-He then gave the host to Lucia to eat, and let Francisco and Jacinta drink from the chalice whilst saying: “Take and drink the Body and Blood of Jesus Christ, horribly outraged by ungrateful men.
+He then gave the host to Lucia to eat, and let Francisco and Jacinta drink from the chalice while saying: “Take and drink the Body and Blood of Jesus Christ, horribly outraged by ungrateful men.
 Repair their crimes and console your God.”
 Then he prostrated himself again in prayer before disappearing.
-The children did not tell anyone about these visits of the Angel, feeling an interior necessity of keeping quiet about these events.
+The children did not tell anyone about these visits of the Angel, feeling an interior necessity to keep quiet about these events.

-On 13 May 1917 the three children took their flocks out to pasture on the small area known as the Cova da Iria.
+On May 13, 1917 the three children took their flocks out to pasture in the small area known as the Cova da Iria.
 After lunch and the rosary they suddenly saw a bright flash of something like lightning, followed quickly by another flash in the clear blue sky.

-Lucia then asked if they would go to heaven and she was told yes, she and Jacinta would go to heaven, but Francisco would need to say many rosaries first.
-The Lady then said: “Are you willing to offer yourselves to God and bear all the sufferings He wills to send you, as an act of reparation for the conversion of sinners?”
-Lucia as spokesman for all three readily agreed: “Then you are going to have much to suffer, but the grace of God will be your comfort.”
+Lucia then asked if they would go to heaven and was told yes, she and Jacinta would go to heaven, but Francisco would need to say many rosaries first.
+The Lady then said: “Are you willing to offer yourselves to God and bear all the sufferings He wills to send you as an act of reparation for the conversion of sinners?”
+Lucia, as spokesman for all three, readily agreed.
+“Then you are going to have much to suffer, but the grace of God will be your comfort.”

-Lucia was sad at the first part of this reply, saying: “Am I to stay here alone?”
+Lucia was sad at the first part of this reply and asked: “Am I to stay here alone?”
 Mary replied: “No, my daughter.
 Are you suffering a great deal?
 Don’t lose heart.
 I will never forsake you.
 My Immaculate Heart will be your refuge and the way that will lead you to God.”

-On 13 July the three children assembled at the Cova and again they saw the indescribably beautiful Lady over the holmoak.
-Lucia asked what she wanted, and Mary replied: “I want you to come here on the 13th of next month, to continue to pray the Rosary every day in honour of Our Lady of the Rosary, in order to obtain peace for the world and the end of the war, because only she can help you.”
+On July 13 the three children assembled at the Cova and again saw the indescribably beautiful Lady over the Holm oak tree.
+Lucia asked what she wanted, and Mary replied: “I want you to come here on the 13th of next month and to continue to pray the Rosary every day in honor of Our Lady of the Rosary in order to obtain peace for the world and the end of the war, because only she can help you.”

 Lucia then asked her who she was and for a miracle so everyone would believe: “Continue to come here every month.
 In October, I will tell you who I am and what I want, and I will perform a miracle for all to see and believe.”

-Lucia made some requests for sick people, to which Mary replied that she would cure some but not others, and that all must say the rosary to obtain such graces, before continuing: “Sacrifice yourselves for sinners, and say many times, especially when you make some sacrifice: O Jesus, it is for love of You, for the conversion of sinners, and in reparation for the sins committed against the Immaculate Heart of Mary.”
+Lucia made some requests for sick people, to which Mary replied that she would cure some but not others, and that all must say the rosary to obtain such graces.
+And she continued: “Sacrifice yourselves for sinners and say many times, especially when you make some sacrifice: O Jesus, it is for love of You, for the conversion of sinners, and in reparation for the sins committed against the Immaculate Heart of Mary.”